Love Runs Blind

-Love Runs Blind, often abbreviated as LRB, was a Bangladeshi rock band formed in Chittagong City by Ayub Bachchu from 5 April 1991 until 18 October 2018.
-They are one of the most successful bands of Bangladesh.
+Love Runs Blind, commonly known as LRB was a Bangladeshi rock band formed in Chittagong by Ayub Bachchu.

 Since their formation, they have released thirteen studio albums, one live album and two compilation albums.
-They have also appeared in several mixed albums.
-They are considered to be among the pioneers of Bangladeshi hard rock music.
-They were originally formed as a hard rock band, but have experimented with many subgenres of rock and roll.
+They toured the US, and were the only Bangladeshi rock band to play Madison Square Gardens in New York.

 After signing with Sargam Records, LRB released the first double album in Bangladesh, LRB I and LRB II in 1992.
-Their 3rd album "সুখ (Happiness)" (1993) helped them to get more commercial success in the country, and featured the song "চলো বদলে যাই (Let's Change)", which is one of the most popular rock songs in Bangladesh.
-Their popularity continued with hit albums like "তবুও (Yet)" (1994), "ঘুমন্ত শহরে (In the Sleeping City)" (1995) etc. In September 1996, they released "Ferari Mon: Unplugged Live", which was the first live album in Bangladesh.
+Their 3rd album সুখ (Happiness) (1993) helped them to get more commercial success in the country and featured the song "চলো বদলে যাই (Let's Change)", which is one of the most popular rock songs in Bangladesh.
+Their popularity continued with hit albums like তবুও (Yet) (1994) and ঘুমন্ত শহরে (In the Sleeping City) (1995).
+In September 1996, they released Ferari Mon: Unplugged Live, which was the first live album in Bangladesh.
 They are the only Bangladeshi band to perform in the Madison Square Garden, New York.
 They rose to mainstream fame in the early 1990s and is part of "Big Three of Rock" along with Ark and Nagar Baul, who were responsible for popularizing hard rock music in Bangladesh in the 1990s.
-In 18 October 2018, lead singer and lead guitarist of the band Ayub Bachchu, died of cardiac failure in his own residence.
+On 18 October 2018, lead singer and lead guitarist of the band Ayub Bachchu, died of cardiac failure in his own residence.
 Bachchu gave his last performance in Rangpur, Bangladesh, two days before his death.

 LRB is considered to be one of the most influential and successful rock bands of Bangladesh.
 The Top Tens ranked them number 4 on their list of "Top 10 Rock Bands of Bangladesh".
 They have won a record six Meril Prothom Alo Awards and a Citycell-Channel I Music Award in 2007.

 History

 Early Years, L.R.B.
 I and L.R.B.
 II (1990–1992)

-In the late 1990, Ayub Bachchu got out of Souls.
-Bachchu along with S.I.
-Tutul, Saidul Hasan Swapan, Habib Anwar Joy formed the band LRB, which stood for Little River Band.
-But, after Bachchu found out that an Australian rock band had the same name, he changed it to Love Runs Blind.
-Their first line up included Bachchu on vocals and guitars, S.I.
-Tutul on keyboards, Swapan on bass, Joy on drums.
+Ayub Bachchu formed the band LRB, which stood for Little River Band.
+But, after Bachchu found out that an Australian rock band had the same name, he changed it to Love Runs Blind in 1997.
 LRB were invited to perform in a concert in University of Dhaka arranged by BAMBA on 26 April 1991 along with other rock bands like Souls, Feelings, Ark and many other bands.